 - Professionals without a law degree who have significant related professional experience in government or public sector roles and a solid understanding of foundational constitutional principles.
 Such individuals who wish to develop an advanced knowledge of Canadian constitutional law.

 Specialization StructureDesigned to meet the needs of working professionals across Canada and abroad, all required courses and most elective courses are available via video conferencing and are structured as either weekly evening sessions or 3-5 day intensives.
 Provided a student is flexible with elective choices, the specialization can be completed entirely through video conferencing.
 New students can start the specialization in the Fall or the Winter term, required courses are offered in alternating Winter terms.
-Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
+Students can complete their degree requirements exclusively through coursework or through a combination of coursework and a Research Paper.

 Total credits needed: 36